Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Published in Neuron, one of the most prestigious neuroscience journals, elevating SETD5 research visibility within the broader neuroscience community.

-Relevance for families This study provides a detailed molecular explanation for how SETD5 haploinsufficiency affects brain development.
-The transcriptional and wiring defects documented here are the biological basis for the cognitive, behavioral, and developmental features seen in SETD5 Syndrome.
+This study provides a detailed molecular explanation for how SETD5 haploinsufficiency affects brain development.
+The gene expression and brain wiring defects documented here are the biological basis for the cognitive, behavioral, and developmental features seen in SETD5 Syndrome.

-What was studied: A clinical case report describing a child with a novel de novo SETD5 mutation presenting with intellectual disability and psychomotor developmental delay.
+A clinical case report describing a child with a new, previously unseen de novo SETD5 mutation who presented with intellectual disability and delayed psychomotor development, meaning delays in both thinking and movement development.

 • Identified a previously unreported SETD5 mutation, expanding the catalog of known pathogenic variants in the gene.